xxu121/ucfnxxu-plant-monitor/README.md

 3. Install the ESP8266 Board Package using "http://arduino.esp8266.com/stable/package_esp8266com_index.json" in url
 4. Set the Tools -> Board -> "Adafruit Feather HUZZAH ESP8266", 80 MHz as the CPU frequency, 115200 baud for Upload speed, "SLAB_USBtoUART" for port
 5. Use the code for blinkling test and if it success (generally success), and go straigt to connecting web server.
 Code can be find in [WS1-testHTTP.ino](/WS1-testHTTP.ino/) and it explain why we print a . to the Serial monitor.
+6. Use code of eztime from the libray and create a Timezone instance called GB.
+Code can be find in [eztime.ino](/eztime.ino/)